 Subway and Train Stations & Stops near the Boston Marathon Route

 The closest T station to the finish line is the Copley station on the Green Line - but it will be closed for the day.
-Arlington station (Green Line, next to Boston Common) is also usually closed.
+Arlington station (Green Line, next to Boston Common) is also sometimes closed.

-A bit farther to the west, Green Line/Fenway is a good choice.
-If you want to be near Boston University - always a lively spot - take any of the Green Line B exits near BU, such as Blandford Street or BU East, BU Central, or BU West.
+If you want to be near Boston University - always a lively spot - take any of the Green Line B exits (except for Kent Street and St Mary's Street, as noted above) near BU, such as Blandford Street or BU East, BU Central, or BU West.

 Many streets will be closed on both Saturday, when a couple of short races take place, and Monday, the day of the Marathon and Patriots Day Parade.